 What are common mistakes when teaching computational thinking skills?

 One frequent error is assuming that these skills can only be taught through coding or computer science lessons.
-Some practitioners also move too quickly to digital tools before pupils have had enough time to practise the logic using physical resources.
+Some practitioners also move too quickly to digital tools before learners have had enough time to practise the logic using physical resources.
 It is also a mistake to treat the four pillars as separate entities rather than an integrated thinking process.

 What does the research say about computational thinking?